Pankaj2505/DataWarehouse/_posts/2022-10-02-Dimension.md

 ---
 layout: post
-title:  "Understanding Dimension"
+title:  "More on Dimension"
 date:   2021-10-02 09:04:08 +0530
-categories: Notes
+categories: datawarehouse
-permalink: '/datawarehouse/dimension'
+permalink: /:categories/:title
 ---
 - challange
 	> from available data set which entity is fact and which entity is dimesion